Ministry of Science, Technology and Innovation (Uganda)

 The Ministry of Science, Technology and Innovation (MSTI), is a cabinet-level government ministry of Uganda.
 It is responsible for the planning, coordinating and implement government efforts to encourage scientific and technological innovation in educational institutions, industry, agriculture, commerce and daily life, on the country's path to middle-income status.

-The ministry is headed by Minister of Science, Technology and Innovation, Elioda Tumwesigye.
+The ministry is headed by Minister of Science, Technology and Innovation, Monica Musenero Masanza.

 Location

 The headquarters of the ministry are located at Rumee Building, on Lumumba Avenue, in the Central Division of Kampala, Uganda's capital and largest city.